MANISH-BISHTUK/manish-bisht-2K22-SE-112/README.md

 - When credits are redeemed, they are **permanently deducted** from the student's balance
 - A student can only redeem credits they have received

+## Step-Up Challenges

+### 1. Credit Reset
+Add a mechanism to automatically reset each student's monthly credit balance to 100 at the start of a new month, with an optional carry-forward of up to 50 unused credits.

+**Business Rules:**
+- Each student's available credits reset to 100 at the start of each calendar month
+- Up to 50 unused credits from the previous month can be carried forward
+- If a student has more than 50 unused credits, only 50 can be carried forward
+- The monthly sending limit also resets to 100 credits

+### 2. Leaderboard
+Build a feature to list top recipients ranked by total credits received.
+Include both recognition counts and endorsement totals.

+**Business Rules:**
+- Rank students by total credits received (descending order)
+- If two students have the same total credits, rank by student ID (ascending order)
+- Include the total number of recognitions received by each student
+- Include the total number of endorsements received across all recognitions
+- Support a limit parameter to control how many top students are returned

 ## Deliverables

 ### Folder Structure